 It is considered by medical professionals to be a disease, a brain disorder that drastically and negatively alters the ways in which you behave and think.

 Once you are addicted to a substance, the problem only gets worse.
 As time goes on and you take or drink more and more, your tolerance goes up, and you need to consume more in order to satisfy the craving.

 And the more you consume, the greater the risk of physical and psychological damage.
-The impacts of substance abuse can range from strokes to cancer, and it can wreak havoc on existing mental health issues such as depression, anxiety or schizophrenia, and in severe cases it can even bring these problems on.
+The impacts of substance abuse can range from strokes to cancer, and it can wreak havoc on existing mental health issues such as depression or anxiety in severe cases, it can even bring these problems on.

-At Addiction Advocates, we are dedicated to helping addicts overcome their dependency and achieve a long term recovery.
+At Addiction Advocates, we are dedicated to helping addicts overcome their dependency and achieve long-term recovery.

 We work with a wide range of excellent drug and alcohol rehabilitation centres across the country, and it is our job to find the clinic and treatment programme that is best suited to help you in your battle.

 You can get in touch with us at any time.
 All it takes is a phone call.
 We operate a 24-hour helpline so that we are always available.